Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 1. The SSO portal redirects the user to the cluster's endpoint.

+### SSO for qq CLI
+Starting with 5.3.0, customers can authenticate a `qq` CLI session with SSO.
+This works as below:

+1. A user invokes `qq [--host <cluster-address>] sso_login` in a terminal and receives a login URL in the form of `https://qumulo-cluster.my-org.com/saml-login?login-id=12345678-1234-1234-1234-123456789012`. `qq` will pause awaiting authenticaion.
+The user will have 5 minutes to complete the next step.

+1. The user opens the provided URL in the browser.
+The URL redirects the user to the configured SSO portal.
+When authentication is complete, the browser shows a message that asks the user to return to the terminal.
+Otherwise, the browser displays an appropriate error message.

+1. The paused `qq sso_login` recognizes the completed authentication and prints the username for confirmation.
+The user can now continue with using `qq` commands normally.

+In case of any errors, the user needs to start over by running `qq sso_login` again.

 ## Known Issues and Limitations
 * Currently, AD users can still use their passwords to authenticate to the Web UI and the `qq` CLI.